Moving From the UK to the Basque Country

 Exchange rate to pound: 0.91

-It is undoubtedly among the most attractive and preferable places expats choose to live.
+The Basque Country is one of Spain’s 17 autonomous regions and the one with the highest living standards in Spain.
 Surrounded by beautiful landscapes, vast mountains, coves and plains, it makes expatriates feel in paradise.
 The population is cosmopolitan, and the whole region is known for its highest per-capita income in Spain.
-Rich in cultural history and cuisine, the Basque Country is among the world’s best places anyone can live.
+Rich in cultural history and cuisine and among the world’s best places anyone can live, it is not a surprise that expats choose to move to the Basque Country.

 Where to live in the Basque Country